nicholas-miklaucic/population-com-compactness/README.md

 # population-com-compactness
-An exploration of a population-based compactness tool for measuring gerrymandering
+An exploration of a population-based compactness tool for measuring gerrymandering.